This post may contain affiliate links. Read the full disclosure

 Early morning or late afternoon are best as the middle of the day is hot and the traffic can be bad.
 There are plenty of cool spots to grab a cool drink and do some people-watching.

-Take a Fun Thai Cooking Classes
+Take A Thai Cooking Class

-Cooking with Poo, one of the most popular cooking schools in Bangkok is sure to get a giggle from most tweens and teens.
-Not only does it offer a chance to expand culinary skills, but it also provides a perfect opportunity for immersion in Thai culture.
+Cooking with Poo, one of the most popular cooking schools in Bangkok, is sure to get a giggle from most tweens and teens.
+Not only does it offer a chance to expand culinary skills, but it also provides a perfect opportunity for immersion in Thai culture.Â

 The interactive classes take place in a local community not too far from Phra Khanong, and encourage participation at every level.
 It’s therefore a brilliant way to keep your teens engaged, allow them to learn something new, and develop a new appreciation for Thai cuisine.
-The class also caters to all dietary requirements to ensure that everyone is accommodated.

 Watch a Muay Thai Fight